 Usir Younis, Ph.D., MBA

 I am a junior Molecular and Cellular Biology major at the University of Arizona.
 I am also working toward a pre-law minor.
-I have been in Dr. Ledford’s lab for almost a year now and am currently working on a project focused on how the genetic variants of SP-A affect the immune system’s response to house dust mite.
+I am currently working on a project focused on how the genetic variants of SP-A affect the immune system’s response to house dust mite.

 Ashley Tolton, B.S.